 Communities invest in telecommunications networks for a variety of reasons - economic development, improving access to education and health care, price stabilization, etc. They range from massive networks offering a gig to hundreds of thousands in Tennessee to small towns connecting a few local businesses.

-Over 180 communities with some publicly owned fiber service available to parts of the community.
+- 260 communities with some publicly owned fiber service available to parts of the community (often a business district).

 We continue to expand this map with other forms of publicly owned networks.
 Still to come are wireless networks, networks serving community anchor institutions, and more.
 Get updates by signing up for our one-email-per-week list announcing new stories and resources.

 Please do let us know if we missed any community networks or if you want to report an error.
 Stay up to date with information about these networks by following Christopher on Twitter and MuniNetworks on Twitter, fanning us on Facebook, and/or tuning into our weekly podcast.

 Credit for this map's design should be given to Eric James.
 The data comes from a combination of sources, notably Broadband Properties Magazine, FTTH Council, Jim Baller, and information collected for years by the Institute for Local Self-Reliance.
 Thank you to the Ford Foundation for enabling us to maintain this map.